ryan-roemer/loose-bits/_posts/2013-07-10-writing-a-technical-book-part-1.md

 Fortunately, the subject matter and book size met up well with my interest in frontend testing and ability to explore authorship with a small title.
-The original book outline Packt proposed was for an 80-page book with five chapters covering Backbone.js application testing concepts and tools.

 So, after a few days of deliberation, I signed on and began the pre-writing process and negotiations with Packt.

 ## The Book Proposal

+My first contact with Packt was from an "Author Relationship Executive", which I think is something like an author recruiter.
+The tentative project outline Packt proposed was for a 90-page book with five chapters covering Backbone.js application testing concepts and tools.

+TODO - Talk with Advisor.
+TODO - Handoff to Commissioning Editor.